redis/redis-doc/docs/getting-started/faq.md

 [redhatvm]: https://people.redhat.com/nhorman/papers/rhel3_vm.pdf
 [proc5]: http://man7.org/linux/man-pages/man5/proc.5.html

-## Are Redis on-disk-snapshots atomic?
+## Are Redis on-disk snapshots atomic?

 Yes, the Redis background saving process is always forked when the server is outside of the execution of a command, so every command reported to be atomic in RAM is also atomic from the point of view of the disk snapshot.

-## Redis is single threaded.
-How can I exploit multiple CPU / cores?
+## How can Redis use multiple CPUs or cores?

 It's not very frequent that CPU becomes your bottleneck with Redis, as usually Redis is either memory or network bound.
 For instance, when using pipelining a Redis instance running on an average Linux system can deliver 1 million requests per second, so if your application mainly uses O(N) or O(log(N)) commands, it is hardly going to use too much CPU.